Skip to main content

 1. First, take note of Amazon communications about access renewals.
 Amazon provides a "Developer Access Renewal" service that periodically reminds you to review developers with access to your seller account.
 Check your emails and notifications from Amazon regularly.

-2. Second, in your Seller Central account, under Settings->Third party developer and apps-> Manage your Apps, you will see a list of developers and apps.
+2. Second, in your Seller Central account, go to Manage your Apps, you will see a list of developers and apps.
 Click "renew" for Openbridge if Amazon says the access expires soon.
+In Vendor Central, you go to Integrations and APIs

 Note: Your Amazon interface may vary, which means you may have to go to "Apps and Services" and then Manage Apps as shown below.
 The outcome is the same regardless of the path: ensuring the app is authorized.